 - Prompt ministry members to break their routines and, by doing so, look for ways to worship and reflect upon Jesus’ Easter sacrifice.
 Consider a few examples: Instead of watching Netflix, use that time to study Jesus and his earthly ministry.
 Instead of keeping your nose in the paper every Saturday morning at the coffee shop, start conversations and share Jesus with other customers.
 Recognize Christ’s forgiveness in your life and plan to turn from sinful ways.
 Make a pledge to stop gossiping or complaining and instead, focus on biblical ways to support those around you.
 If you find yourself breaking that pledge, return to Jesus’ cross and his promise of sins washed away, and move on with a renewed spirit.

 - Follow the same plan for midweek services listed above, but hold these brief services in the morning during Holy Week.
 Encourage different ministry groups to serve coffee and a light breakfast.
-To simplify planning, take advantage of CTA’s FREE sermon outlines in the This Is Love theme.
+To simplify planning, take advantage of CTA’s FREE sermon outlines in the This Love Changes Everything theme.
 You’ll find six ready-to-go messages and discussion guides for your worshippers.